 It has been said that when two people converse and exchange ideas, a third mind is formed.
 That’s part of the Ace of Swords’ symbolism in terms of companionship: two minds as one, mutual understanding that leads to perfect communication and intellectual breakthroughs.

 There’s probably no word to describe the great feeling of having a loyal friend by your side who’s got your back and thoroughly understands you.
 It’s a unique type of confidence and inner power, the certainty that you can speak your mind freely and someone will listen.

 As an Ace, the card also signifies the beginning of communication.
-You might meet a new potential friend or start talking with an old acquaintance again, with the purpose of developing a new idea for a project or just to catch up.
+You might meet a new potential friend or start talking with an old acquaintance again, with the purpose of developing a new idea for a project or just catching up.

-What does the Ace of Swords Reversed mean in Friendship?
+What does the Ace of Swords Reverse mean in Friendship?

 When reversed, the Ace of Swords usually signifies spite between friends.
 Whether it is a misunderstanding, confusion, or difference of opinions, kindness and emotion are dismissed; communication leads to incoherent static noise and even aggression.